 What to expect

-My Hatha Flow classes are more dynamic and intense than my Hatha classes, with a combination of static postures and steady flowing movement.
+Our Hatha Flow classes are more dynamic and intense than our Hatha classes, with a combination of static postures and steady flowing movement.
 There is also greater emphasis on building core strength.

-The pace of all of my classes is steady and I encourage mindful movement.
-For me, it’s more important to give yourself time to find the right position and feel what is happening in your body, rather than moving super-fast and losing the connection and alignment.
+The pace of all of our classes is steady and we encourage mindful movement.
+We believe that it’s more important to give yourself time to find the right position and feel what is happening in your body, rather than moving super-fast and losing the connection and alignment.
 A steady, mindful practice can be challenging because holding postures requires muscle strength and mental focus.

-I teach with a strong focus on alignment and precision through giving clear alignment queues and will adjust you to ensure that you are safely in the correct position, if you’d like me to.
-The class environment is open, non-competitive and supportive; I am highly aware of each individual’s physical and mental needs and remain attentive to this throughout, no matter whether you’re working with injury, pain, illness or stress.
+We teach with a strong focus on alignment and precision through giving clear alignment queues and will adjust you to ensure that you are safely in the correct position, if you’d like us to.
+The class environment is open, non-competitive and supportive; we are highly aware of each individual’s physical and mental needs and remain attentive to this throughout, no matter whether you’re working with injury, pain, illness or stress.

-I qualified as a Yoga Alliance 200-hour certified teacher in 2014.
-In 2018, I completed the triyoga 300-hour Advanced Teacher Training Programme and so I'm now qualified as a Yoga Alliance 500-hour certified teacher.
-With this, together with my Pregnancy, Postnatal, Restorative and Children's Yoga teaching qualifications, I have completed over 650 hours of teacher training.
+Felicity qualified as a Yoga Alliance 200-hour certified teacher in 2014.
+In 2018, she completed the triyoga 300-hour Advanced Teacher Training Programme and so she's now qualified as a Yoga Alliance 500-hour certified teacher.
+With this, together with her Pregnancy, Postnatal, Restorative and Children's Yoga teaching qualifications, she has completed over 650 hours of teacher training.
 She's currently studying with Jason Crandell to complete an additional 300 hours of training which she'll graduate in March 2020.

 See you on the mat!